You made it.

 Sure, we talked about keywords earlier and how it is ideal for targeting long-tail keywords.

 However, the truth is, keyword research isn't the easiest of things to do.
-In fact, many startups struggle to find the right keywords.
+In fact, many startups struggle to find the right target keyword.

 But, you don't have to rely on trial and error to hack it.